taustation-fan/taustation-fan.github.io/README.md

 Each player has a *default clone* on Tau Station, which is automatically updated when you level-up.
-Due to this mechanisms, clones are typically only of interest when you reach the level cap at 25.
+Due to this mechanisms, clones are typically only of interest when you reach the level cap at 25, or when you use them to change your Genotype.

 There are currently three types of clones in the game: 3D-printed, vat-grown and *Premium*.
 Even though most of the stations will have Clones facility, not all of the stations provide all three types of clones.

 3D-printed and vat-grown clones can be bought with credits, with the cost dependent on the player's level.
 The main differences between them are:

 * 3D-printed clones are around 50% cheaper than vat-grown